leleliu008/ppkg-formula-repository-official-core/README.md

-# zpkg-formula-repository
+# ppkg-formula-repository
-the formula repository for [zpkg](https://github.com/leleliu008/zpkg)
+the formula repository for [ppkg](https://github.com/leleliu008/ppkg)

 ## what's formula
-formula is a POSIX sh script used to config a package infomation and describe how to compile a package for [zpkg](https://github.com/leleliu008/zpkg).
+formula is a POSIX sh script used to config a package infomation and describe how to compile a package for [ppkg](https://github.com/leleliu008/ppkg).

 ## the function must be invoked on top of the formula
 ```